-But on Tuesday, White House Press Secretary Sean Spicer told reporters that Yates merely wanted to give McGahn a “heads up” and that McGahn “informed the President immediately.”
+Former White House press secretary Sean Spicer told reporters in February that Yates merely wanted to give McGahn a “heads up” and that McGahn “informed the President immediately.”

 McGahn conducted “exhaustive and extensive questioning of Flynn,” according to Spicer, and McGahn concluded that Flynn had not violated the law.

-A former campaign finance lawyer by trade, McGahn now finds himself in the midst of a high-profile political firestorm with a client that blasts out tweets in the early hours of the morning on the very hot-button topics McGahn has been tapped to manage.
+A former campaign finance lawyer by trade, McGahn now continues finds himself in the midst of a multiple political firestorms, with a client that blasts out tweets on the very hot-button topics McGahn has been tapped to manage.